nmarina99/NIRFSOC-Simulation/README.md

 * `tkinter`

 ## How to Get Started Using This Application?
-- The `GaussianBeam.py` file contains the class used to simulate the Gaussian Beam.
+- The `GaussianBeam.py` file contains the class used to simulate a Gaussian beam.
   Read the comments to understand the class methods.
 - The `intensityPlot.py` file is a GUI application importing the `GaussianBeam.py` file.
 The parameter inputs are self explanatory, but more information can be found